 Generally, auction houses can charge both the seller and the buyer of the piece a fee, depending on the sale value of the diamond.
 We strongly recommend researching past auction house sales for pieces similar to your diamond to get an idea of what your ring might sell back for.

 As you may know, large and important diamonds are similar to pieces of art, and can be sold and handled by auction houses for a well-facilitated trade, in a market that is quite distinct from commercial diamond jewelry.
 That said, if your piece merits the attention of a fine auction house, we recommend you proceed, with caution.

 SELLING YOUR USED DIAMOND TO AN ONLINE AUCTION HOUSE

 Online diamond auctions for consumers are an interesting way to connect diamond sellers and diamond buyers.
 Please note, that this section is addressing not EBay, but rather more specialized diamond-specific places to sell your diamond or wedding ring online.

-In these contexts, we recommend you to keep the following options in mind.
+In these contexts, we recommend you to keep the following options in mind if you’re wondering, ‘how to sell my diamonds?’.
 Often, the seller or online-auction space will remove the diamond from the piece and have the loose diamond independently-certified to assure its quality.
 As removing the jewel from its setting can often damage the setting or the jewelry piece, we recommend understanding what happens if your diamond is removed and your diamond ring is not sold.

 In addition, we strongly recommend that you understand the auction site’s fee structure, how they have served past clients, and what their procedure is if any damage is incurred in the removal of the diamond, or, if after removal, the used diamond is not sold.